 The initial development of the Sudden Landslide Identification Product (SLIP) detection algorithm involved downloading a single Landsat 8 scene from January 2015 to quantify the spectral characteristics of a specific landslide event, the Jure Landslide, which occurred in November 2014.
 The original algorithm focused on the combination of the visible red, green, and blue wavelengths to find areas that matched the color of a landslide.
 Testing and validation indicated that increases in red wavelengths better captured the spectral characteristics of landslides.
 Therefore, percent red wavelength was calculated for each pixel, and a comparison was made between consecutive Landsat scenes to flag areas of interest.
 Large percentage increases in the red wavelengths (Band 4) are indicative of bare soil areas that are more likely to be landslides.
 Red wavelengths are calculated using a simple percent change technique: ((Red Date 2-Red Date 1)/Red Date 1)*100.
-In addition, the near infrared and short-wave infrared bands are used to calculate a moisture index (Modified from Qu), and (IR-SWIR)/(IR+SWIR).
+In addition, the near infrared and short-wave infrared bands were used to calculate a moisture index (Modified from Qu), and (IR-SWIR)/(IR+SWIR).
 This product is calculated over each scene individually and then between dates to identify change.
 Values falling within the range of expected values for a landslide event are translated into binary matrices, and then summed.

 Cloud cover is a well-documented issue in remote sensing and image analysis (e.g. Asner, 1999).
 Clouds alter the overall spectral signature of Landsat images and obscure relevant information on the landscape.
 This study sought to expand on previous work by applying corrective measures (TBD either masking or backfilling) to Landsat imagery in order to account for their influence, or pixels classified as clouds by the Landsat 8 Quality Assurance band were masked and not considered in the SLIP analysis.